 This is the segment where you learn a little more about who I am, so here's what I can tell you: I drink copious amounts of vitamin water placed precariously close to my laptop while writing novels.
 These are two healthy habits I have no intention of breaking.
 I'm a transplant living in the south, but I was born in the 70s to a military dad who moved us around the world, so I know all about starting over.

 Throughout my life, I've had insomnia.
 Counting sheep never worked and eventually I would imagine those sheep were the sole source of food after an apocalyptic battle where only thousands survived.
 I made up stories in a futile attempt to bore myself to sleep.
 The problem was, I got so wrapped up in my "head stories" that I would continue them through the following nights, changing it up each time to make it more exciting.
-Eventually, I started writing my ideas down - creating short stories, and then I discovered my love for poetry.
+Eventually, I wrote down those ideas, creating short stories.
+Soon I discovered my love for poetry.

 It's almost embarrassing how many spiral notebooks and stacks of paper I have of poetry and song lyrics.
 I had decided I would either become a poet or lyricist by the time I was 16.
 Neither panned out.

 Another passion: digital art.
 I design all my book covers, marketing, and series art.
 I'm a visual person and pursued photography as an avid hobby for many years.

 I am not a YA author (I feel like I have to state this because some think the Mageri covers look YA.
 I don't), but I think it's wonderful there are so many books available to teens in Urban Fantasy and Paranormal.

 I am finally doing what I have always wanted to do: giving my characters a pulse through writing full time as a proud indie author.
 I focus on adult urban fantasy romance, and paranormal romance.
 It's hard to define what I write.